 My Story: The BeautifulUgly Girl Are any of you “old school” in terms of transgender life?
 If so - you’ll perhaps totally relate to this phase of my life - back in the time when “tranny nightclubs” were the hotbed of transgender lifestyle and connectivity.

-Some of my best & worst memories are from a phase I recall as my “wild, wild west years”.
+Some of my best & worst memories are from a phase I recall as “the wild, wild west years”.
 That was the period when I was a reigning diva amongst Atlanta’s once vibrant 24-7 alternative nightclub & social scene.
 Mine was an exhausting habit of trying everything at least once: sometimes more often.
 How I survived without getting killed, locked down, or contracting HIV, Hepatitis-C, or Herpes?
-It remains a modern miracle of luck, impossible venereal sciences & chance probability.
+That remains a modern miracle of luck, impossible venereal sciences & chance probability.

 At the core?
 I wanted to be a girl.
 However, at that time?
 I felt I was never going to be able to accomplish that goal.
-Thus, I lived a life where I frustratingly pushed unhealthy boundaries - committing social suicide of sorts.
-I lived a lifestyle that included no real intention of long-term survival.
+Thus, I lived a life where I frustratingly pushed unhealthy boundaries: committing social suicide of sorts.
+I lived a lifestyle with no real intention of long-term survival.